cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 The credentials will be stored inside Kubernetes and will be encrypted if encryption at rest is configured in your installation.

-Given that secret, you can configure your cluster like in the following example:
+Once that secret has been created, you can configure your cluster like in the following example:

 ```yaml